top of page

 Why, "The Cats of Paint Lake", you may wonder?
 Well, that's because a little log cabin on Paint Lake, near Dorset Ontario, is where the rescue first started feeding and caring for feral cats.

-We now serve the regions of Muskoka and Haliburton Highlands, and beyond, as resources permit.
-We work with other rescue organizations such as PAWS Canada, Minden Cat Angels, Cat's Cradle, Feline Fix, as well as several SPCA's and the North Bay Humane Society.
+We now serve the Northern Ontario region, from Temiskaming Shores and Temagami to Muskoka and Haliburton.
+We work with other rescue organizations such as PAWS Canada, Minden Cat Angels, Cat's Cradle, Feline Fix, as well as several SPCA's and the Humane Society.

 The Cats of Paint Lake is grateful for funding received through the Haliburton County Development Corporation's Local Initiatives Program 2021-22.